 Friday, December 18, 2015

-Choosing to take the pill continuously (taking the 21 hormone pills, then going on to the next packet, missing the inactive pills) is an option that many women prefer, because it gives them the power to choose when, or if, they have their period.
+Choosing to take the pill continuously (taking the 21 hormone pills, then going on to the next packet, missing the inactive pills) is an option that many people prefer, because it gives them the power to choose when, or if, they have their period.

 If you have a special event coming up, or you’re going camping or to the beach this summer, and you don’t want to worry about getting your period, this could be a great option for you.